underscoreio/essential-scala/src/pages/objects/generics.md

 ## This and That

-Let's look at using generics to model a *this and that* relationship.
+Let's look at using generics to model a *product type*.
 Consider a method that returns two values -- for example, an `Int` and a `String`, or a `Boolean` and a `Double`:

 ~~~ scala
 def intAndString: ??? = // ...